 How to write seo friendly content

-Our friend Google is an important consideration for small and online business owners, however, too many business owners often ignore this powerful marketing opportunity and with devastating impacts on their bottom line.
+Our friend Google is an important consideration for small and online business owners.
+However, too many ignore this powerful marketing opportunity, especially when it comes to how to write SEO friendly content, which can have devastating impacts on their bottom line.

 When you get your SEO right, Google (and other search engines) essentially brings new potential customers to your front door.
 So the question is, how do we get SEO right?